Sandy beach with large dark rocks on the right, ocean waves, and mountains in the distance.

 FacilityDetails

-Dog PolicyDogs welcome all year; no restrictions.
+Dog PolicyDogs are welcome all year round.

 Contact028 7034 7234 – coast@causewaycoastandglens.gov.uk